Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State Performance Insights

 - The Rams have a +214 scoring differential, topping opponents by 16.5 points per game.
-They're putting up 84.7 points per game to rank 21st in college basketball and are giving up 68.2 per contest to rank 117th in college basketball.
+They're putting up 84.7 points per game to rank 21st in college basketball and are allowing 68.2 per contest to rank 117th in college basketball.

-- Colorado State prevails in the rebound battle by an average of 1.3 boards.
-It is recording 32.2 rebounds per game (341st in college basketball) compared to its opponents' 30.9 per contest.
+- Colorado State pulls down 32.2 rebounds per game (342nd in college basketball) while allowing 30.9 per contest to its opponents.
+It outrebounds opponents by 1.3 boards per game.

-- The Rams' 112 points per 100 possessions on offense rank third in college basketball, and the 90.3 points they allow per 100 possessions rank 194th in college basketball.
+- The Rams rank third in college basketball with 112.0 points scored per 100 possessions, and 194th in college basketball defensively with 90.3 points conceded per 100 possessions.

-- Colorado State has had fewer turnovers than its opponents this season, committing 9.9 per game (47th in college basketball action) while forcing 12.5 (148th in college basketball).
+- The Lobos outscore opponents by 17.3 points per game (posting 84.5 points per game, 26th in college basketball, and giving up 67.2 per outing, 97th in college basketball) and have a +226 scoring differential.

+- New Mexico wins the rebound battle by 6.1 boards on average.
+It records 41.5 rebounds per game, 25th in college basketball, while its opponents pull down 35.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.